-To summarise, • Guidance on parenting skills and knowledge expect?

-- what can you Clear agreement between you, the carer and the social worker about what's expected of you as a parent - Occasional babysitting can be offered by your foster carer if agreed by your social worker - Opportunity to learn home management skills, such as cooking your own meals. shopping, washing clothes etc. - For you and your child to be kept safe and cared for in a family environment
+- To summarise, Guidance on parenting skills and knowledge - what can you Clear agreement between you, the carer and the social worker about what's expected of you as a parent - Occasional babysitting can be offered by your foster carer if agreed by your social worker - Opportunity to learn home management skills, such as cooking your own meals. shopping, washing clothes etc. - For you and your child to be kept safe and cared for in a family environment

-- Support to attend local parenting groups to assist with socialising with other parents, such as baby massage etc. - Regular feedback from the foster carer about what's going well and where changes may need to be made - Develop your confidence in your own abilities to care for your child and build a strong relationship with them. - Opportunity to access additional services if you have any specific needs that need to be addressed such as; accessing a Freedom programme if you have experienced any domestic violence, emotional, physical, financial, controlling, sexual control in a relationship, or counselling for any type of addiction etc.
+- Regular feedback from the foster carer about what's going well and where changes may need to be made - Develop your confidence in your own abilities to care for your child and build a strong relationship with them. - Opportunity to access additional services if you have any specific needs that need to be addressed such as; accessing a Freedom programme if you have experienced any domestic violence, emotional, physical, financial, controlling, sexual control in a relationship, or counselling for any type of addiction etc.

-• Help to manage your finances to ensure you are able to meet your own and your child's basic needs • Take part in family activities and if appropriate and safe, meet up with your own friends and family informally, if it has been agreed that it is safe for this to happen

-• If it is not safe for you to meet up informally, contact maybe arranged for your child's other parent and immediate family members through your social worker in a family centre close to where you live.
+- Help to manage your finances to ensure you are able to meet your own and your child's basic needs - Take part in family activities and if appropriate and safe, meet up with your own friends and family informally, if it has been agreed that it is safe for this to happen - If it is not safe for you to meet up informally, contact maybe arranged for your child's other parent and immediate family members through your social worker in a family centre close to where you live.